I’m Getting a Lot of Questions About a Solar Panel Installation in Orlando…

 Here’s a chat I had with Steve, he’s an advocate for solar and helping to get the solar message out.
 The full transcript can be found below.

 Steve: Hey what’s happening… Steve Duffy here with Joe Nash.
 We’re just getting together on a monthly basis demystifying solar.
 Joe is a solar consultant in Florida.
 He’s running into all kinds of things when it comes to questions that homeowners have.
-He’s getting into the legislation and seeing what kind of misinformation is going around about solar in Orlando.
-Hey Joe, welcome thanks again for joining us for a little solar chat!
+He’s getting into the legislation and seeing what kind of misinformation is going around about Solar Panel Installation in Orlando Hey Joe, welcome thanks again for joining us for a little solar chat!

 Joe: Greetings Steve!
 I’m doing well, thank you.